kaiser1999/CIBer/README.md

 Paper: A New Simple Effective InsurTech Tool: Comonotone-Independence Bayes classifier (CIBer)
 Author: Yongzhao CHEN, Ka Chun CHEUNG, Nok Sang FAN, James Cheng PENG, and Sheung Chi Phillip YAM

 This is the user guide for Comonotone-Independence Bayesian Classifier (CIBer).
 CIBer is a supervised learning model which deals with multi-class classification tasks.
-The document consists of two parts: the requirements for the input data and the input parameters in CIBer.py.
+The continuous feature variables are discretized and those categorical ones are encoded via the proposed **Joint Encoding**.
+This document mainly explain the important and practical functions in **CIBer.py** and **CIBer_Engineering.py**.

 # Remarks
 The **MDLP** discretization method has been disabled, since it requires additional package.